Image

 dallas_case_study1

-MI Windows' Aluminum Sliding Glass Doors Find A Home IN "Funky" Neighborhood
+MI’s Aluminum Sliding Glass Doors Find a Funky New Home

 In the Dallas neighborhood of Little Forest Hills, a cool, Beatnik-like atmosphere fills the air.